Symptoms

 Prevalence

-About one-third of the population occasionally bites the lips, cheeks, and oral mucosa; criteria for a disorder are met by about 3.2 percent (Houghton et al., 2018).
+About one-third of the population occasionally bites their lips, cheeks, and oral mucosa; the criteria for the disorder are met by about 3.2 percent (Houghton et al., 2018).
+Considering cases with severe damage, such as injured tissue on the inside of the mouth, close to 8 percent of the population is affected at least once during their lifetime (Moritz et al., 2024).

 Childhood